The 2025 Legislative Session

 If enacted, this bill would require the commissioner of education to develop policies to ensure that school libraries and library staff are empowered to curate and develop collections that provide students with access to the widest array of developmentally appropriate materials available.

 Multiple pieces of legislation intended to curb threats to patron access to materials and services in the public library setting have been introduced in the State Assembly and Senate.
-NYLA has helped craft the above legislation that would include in the state's Standards of Library Service a requirement that libraries adopt policies and procedures that ensure library materials, services, and programming shall not be proscribed or removed due to partisan or doctrinal disapproval.
-Conversations on this issue are ongoing and responsive to new information from ongoing efforts around the country.
+NYLA has helped craft the above legislation that would include in the state's Standards of Library Service a requirement that libraries adopt policies and procedures that that ensure library staff are able to curate and develop collections, services, and programming that reflect the interests of all people of the community that the library serves.

 eBooks Licensing Reform

-This bill would allow library access to electronic books and digital audiobooks, providing requirements for contracts between libraries and publishers for access to electronic library material.
+This bill would help ensure libraries are able to provide patrons access to electronic books and digital audiobooks, providing requirements for contracts between libraries and publishers that involve electronic library materials.

 Media Literacy in New York State